cipto-hd/golang-book/05-misc/03-regex/README.md

 </books>
 ```

-Then we would not only rename the element `title` to `name` but also the content would be replaced o "The title is Romeo and Juliet", that's NOT what we want.
+Then we would not only rename the element `title` to `name` but also the content would be replaced to "The name is Romeo and Juliet", that's NOT what we want.

 We need to restrict the replace operation to only target element, like so: